agnwinds/python/docs/rst/parameters/Reverb.autogen.rst

 dump
-  Outputs distributions of paths for continuum heating and each line to a range of 'dump cells' specified by X & Z position using the reverb.dump_cells/reverb.dump_cell options.
+  Outputs distributions of paths for continuum heating and each line to a range of 'dump cells' specified by X & Z position.

 both
   Outputs both vtk and dump.